shayanmoosavi/Quantum-Instant-Coffee/README.md

 >
 > These limitations are due to the fact that the software is still in its early stages and is being actively developed.
 They are planned to be addressed in future releases.

+### 3- Python Version
+The software has been tested on Python 3.10.
+If you are using an older version of Python and encounter issues, open an issue on GitHub and I try to address it.

 ## ⚙️ Configuration